-Students are required to complete an initial criminal background check in the COUN 602: Professional and Ethical Issues in Counseling course, and to complete a follow-up check prior to beginning practicum or internship.
+Students are required to complete an initial criminal background check in the COUN 602: Professional and Ethical Issues in Counseling course, and to complete a follow-up background check prior to beginning practicum or internship.
+Background check results are valid for 1-year and must be updated, as applicable, if it has been 1-year since last taken and the student is beginning practicum and/or internship.
 Instructions will be provided in the course and available on the Counseling Resources webpage.
 Be aware that criminal background check results are sent to the Counseling Program Director, Field Placement Coordinators, and COUN 602 instructors.
 Results may be requested by school personnel, program and agency administrators, and advisers, as necessary for field placement purposes.